 Form 51-102F6 (the "Form") sets out a definition of "incentive plan award" as compensation awarded, earned, paid, or payable under an incentive plan.
 The Form further defines an incentive plan to mean any plan providing compensation that depends on achieving certain performance goals or similar conditions within a specified period.
 The Company currently does not have formal compensation programs that provide for share-based or option-based incentive awards for its NEO or other employees.
+Neither the Board nor the compensation Committee has formally considered the implications of the risks associated with the Company's compensation policies and practices.
+Given the nature of the compensation used by the Company to April 30, 2012, the risks would have been negligible.

 The Company's stock option plan (SOP) is administered on a discretionary basis by the Board.
-To date the awarding of options under the SOP has been primarily to directors, employees, advisors and consultants under a cash conservation policy in exchange for services in lieu of cash payments.
-The outstanding stock options issued to each NEO under the SOP and outstanding at April 30, 2011 are set out in the table below.
+To date, the awarding of options under the SOP has been primarily to directors, employees, advisors, and consultants under a cash conservation policy in exchange for services in lieu of cash payments.
+The outstanding stock options issued to each NEO under the SOP and outstanding at April 30, 2012 are set out in the table below.

-Outstanding Share-Based and Option-Based Awards - NEO
+Outstanding Share-Based and Option-Based Awards - NEO (6)